aurel84/ChromeExtensionsAndPopUps/README.md

 A.) Run this locally, with adminstrator privalges.
 When script is run, user is unable to remove Ext or change associated seettings unless they edit the registries.

-B.) Run this with a Compuer Management SAAS.
-For Example, in AirWatch:
+Or....

+B.)  Deploy the script through your Computer Management Software, for example in AirWAtch, this can be deployed with a product list that downloads and runs a file/action .ps1 script.
+Per usual guidelines, consult your own software's guide and test thoroughly.